victools/jsonschema-generator/slate-docs/source/includes/_motivation.md

 for every customer.
 Amongst other things, we do this through heaps of configuration options.
 In order to achieve the desired flexibility, these configurations are sometimes very technical.
 E.g. allowing our customers (i.e. users) to define JavaScript expressions based on our own Java DOM.
-In reality this means quite often: customers can configure it themselves but will still ask us/me to provide those expression.
+In reality this means quite often: customers can configure it themselves but will still ask us/me to provide those expressions.
 However, that poses the challenge of documenting our DOM in a way that it can be used without having access to the code itself or its JavaDoc.
 I couldn't find a nice way of doing the above without sentencing myself to constantly maintain a huge amount of documentation.